CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ### Objectives:

-In this lab, you will install Open JDK, IntelliJ, and TomEE Plus.
+In this lab, you will do two things: (1) install Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
-You will also solve some Raft puzzles and answer questions about proof of work and SHA256.
+And (2) you will solve some Raft puzzles and answer questions about proof of work and SHA256.

 Answers to the questions appear at the bottom of this lab.